rasbt/python-machine-learning-book/faq/standardize-param-reuse.md

 - new_5: 6 cm -> class ?
 - new_6: 7 cm -> class ?

-If we look at the "unstandardized "length" values in our training datast, it is intuitive to say that all of these samples are likely belonging to class_2.
+If we look at the "unstandardized "length" values in our training dataset, it is intuitive to say that all of these samples are likely belonging to class_2.
 However, if we standardize these by re-computing standard deviation and and mean you would get similar values as before in the training set and your classifier would (probably incorrectly) classify samples 4 and 5 as class 2.

 - new_std_4: -1.21 -> class 2
 - new_std_5: 0 -> class 2